matijagalina/PixelArtMaker/README.md

 # PixelArtMaker
-Final project in Google Udacity Developer Challenge 2017
+Final project in Google Udacity Developer Challenge 2017.
+Used HTML%, CSS3, JavaScript and jQuery.